This post may contain affiliate links. Please see our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This post was originally published in December 2019 and updated in October 2022
+This post was originally published in December 2019

-Whether you are a man or woman, if you’re looking for an incredibly soothing aftershave, especially one to help close pores and reduce the chances of razor burn, you’ve come to the right place.
+Whether you are a man or a woman, if you’re looking for an incredibly soothing aftershave, especially one to help close pores and reduce the chances of razor burn, you’ve come to the right place.

 Aftershave is designed to be applied after shaving to soothe the skin.